brainrake/consistent/README.md

 Is a baby conscious?
 Is it a person?
 How about a fetus?
 How about you when you're sleeping?
 A person in a coma?
 Braindead?
 How about a firm?
 (Yes, that's a thing, corporations are people, "legal persons", in most jurisditions.
 Wtf.)

-So let's just leave it at that: stuff people say about (mainly) other people, to decide how to treat them (legally, ethically, etc).
-In any case, there's no magic to it
+So let's just leave it at that: being consious or being a person are things people say about (mainly) other people, to decide how to treat them (legally, ethically, etc).
+In any case, it's just convention, there's no magic to it.

 ## Science bitches!
 It works!

-Interconnected models of the external world, webs of truth woven from the fabric of reality.
+Science produces interconnected models of the external world, webs of truth woven from the fabric of reality.
+There's a method to it: question everything!

-Scientific truf is
+Scientific theories
 - falsifiable
 - attempted to be falsified, unsuccessfully (for a range of circumstances)
-- according to bayesian confirmation theory, confirmed by experiments that show it more probable if the experiment succeeds (a bit problematic, no quantified model exists)
+- confirmed by experiments that show the theory more probable if the experiment succeeds (in accordance with [bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference))

+When we try very hard to show that a theory is false, and fail, we call it scientific truth.
+It's not truth in the logical sense, but as close as we can get.

 Well, these are crutches anyway.
 The point is, we try as best we can to eliminate the possibility that we're wrong.
 And we have developed good ways to do it.
 We apply them to other areas of life and cringe.

-## Two slits, one (black) hole

-So there's this annoying thing, we don't have one model to describe the basic workings of physics.
-We have two.
-Quantum field theory and general relativity.

-Note: string theory and AdS/CFT seem to point towards a physical Theory of Everything.
-It's still some ways off.

-Well, it seems like, for now, we have to live with disparate theories that only partially overlap.
-We can't (yet?) derive classical mechanics from quantum mechanics.
-It seems the problem is NP-complete [link].
-But we can for example derive statistical thermodynamics from newtonian mechanics.
-Even so, there's new math to be discovered and new connections to be made.

-## Applied Shit

-There seems to be this scale where each item is the "applied" version of the preciding one:

-- philosophy
-- math
-- physics
-- chemistry
-- biology
-- psychology
-- socioeconomics

-See xkcd.

-We have translations between nearby fields, and it does seem to be a continuum, so we just have to close the gaps, and find translations between fields farther from each other.
+## The laws underlying the physics of everyday life are completely understood

+The equation representing them fits comfortably [on a t-shirt](http://www.preposterousuniverse.com/blog/2015/09/29/core-theory-t-shirts/).

+It seems that knowledge of reality can be arranged in a [stack](https://xkcd.com/435/) of academic fields, with physics being at the bottom, and other fields building on it.
+While other theories can have different and even incompatible concepts, they must be consistent with our basic pyhisical description.